-Shock and praise for new Chinese sex-ed textbook
+Shock and praise for sex-ed textbook in China

 Despite being in some schools for almost a decade, the books attracted controversy this week after a parent posted pictures from them on Weibo, China's answer to Twitter.

-The user, who said she was from Hangzhou in China's southern Zhejiang province, said even she was too shy to read the content and criticized it for being too graphic.
+The user, who said she was from Hangzhou in China's southern Zhejiang province, said even she was too shy to read the content and criticized it for being too graphic and said her child's school had restricted access to the books since she complained to them.

-She said her child's school had restricted access to the books since she complained to them.
+The photos of the textbooks went viral on Weibo with comments both criticizing and defending their use.

 What's the problem?